-ANROWS brings together, for the first time, research on domestic and family violence and sexual assault across the country.
+ANROWS brings together research on domestic and family violence and sexual assault across the country.
 ANROWS is an authoritative leader in the production, translation, dissemination and take-up of evidence to reduce the prevalence and effects of violence against women and their children.

 ANROWS provides access to evidence through a range of information services to support decision-making for policy and practice, as well as further research.
 These services include ANROWS’s online Resource Database and a suite of publications.
 ANROWS Notepad, a fortnightly e-newsletter and ANROWS Insight (e.g. submissions, speeches) will be followed by quarterly publication ANROWS Footprints and other publications to be released as relevant work is completed.
 Examples of these are ANROWS Landscapes: State of Knowledge Papers; ANROWS Horizons: Research Papers; and ANROWS Compass: Research to Practice and Policy papers.